 How EGR Deletion Improves Fuel Economy

 When you delete the EGR system, the engine no longer recirculates exhaust gases.
 This means only clean, fresh air enters the combustion chamber, allowing for more efficient combustion.
-With improved combustion, the engine burns fuel more efficiently, resulting in better fuel economy.
+The engine burns fuel more efficiently with improved combustion, resulting in better fuel economy.

 Real-World Data: User Test Results on MPG Improvement